Pretending to be in the Forbidden City, a lesser-known hidden gem in Mount Huashan - Xiyue Temple

 Lingxing Gate

-It is the third gate of the Xiyue Temple, with a wooden structure, glazed tile, and a single eave Xie shan roof.
-Each gate is supported by four thick stone pillars, resembling the palace gates of the Ming and Qing dynasties, varying in size and vibrant in color.
-Especially the bracket sets and the dragon head of the Tan coffin, all display the complete palace layout of the Xiyue Temple, showing the emperor's respect for the Xiyue Temple throughout the dynasties.
+It is the third gate of the Xiyue Temple, with a main structure that is three stories high, featuring a single-eaved Xieshan roof made of glazed tiles and supported by four large stone pillars.
+Each gate tower is modeled after the palace gates of the Ming and Qing dynasties, varying in size and adorned with vibrant colors.
+The intricate dougong (bracket sets) and dragon heads on the eaves showcase the complete palace style of the Xiyue Temple, reflecting the respect that emperors of various dynasties had for the temple.

-It is located in the center of the temple and is the main building of Mount Xiyue Temple.
-It is the place where emperors and envoys offered sacrifices.
-Hanging on the central lintel is a golden plaque with the words "Haoling Hall".
-Inside the hall, there is a tablet dedicated to the god of Mount Huashan, and three dragon-patterned golden plaques with calligraphy by Emperor Tongzhi, Empress Dowager Cixi, and Emperor Guangxu.
+Located at the center of the temple, it is the main building of the Xiyue Temple and the place where emperors and imperial envoys held public sacrifices throughout history.
+In the middle of the main entrance hangs a golden plaque inscribed with 'Haoling Hall'.
+Inside the hall, there is a tablet dedicated to the 'God of Mount Hua of the Western Yue'.
+Additionally, there are three golden plaques with dragon patterns inscribed by Emperor Tongzhi of the Qing Dynasty ('Rui Ning Xian Zhang'), Empress Dowager Cixi ('Xian Zhang'), and Emperor Guangxu ('Jin Tian Zhao Rui').